G1lbermg/STM32_NUCLEO_C031C6_ButtonDebouncing_Baremetal/README.md

 # Button Debouncing
 ## STM32 NUCLEO-C031C6 Bare Metal Implementation

-Minimal C implementation for button debouncing on the STM32C031C6.
-The repository contains two versions: one using the SysTick timer for debouncing (V1), and the other using the MCU's Timer 3 (V2).
-Both projects utilize UART to print the button state.
+Bare-metal C implementation for button debouncing on the STM32C031C6.
+The repository contains two versions: one uses the SysTick timer to debounce using blocking methods (V1), and the other uses the MCU's Timer 3 to debounce with a simple non-blocking state machine (V2).
+Both projects utilize USART to print the button state.
 Initialization for clocks and debug is done via CubeMX; all other configuration (GPIO, UART, and Timers) is handled via direct memory-mapped register access.
-A basic error handler is also included in each project.
+A multi-tiered error handler, is also included in each project.
+The handler is integrated into all BSP's and enables the system to recover gracefully from common faults and protect itself from critical ones.
+Depending on the user's preference, the error handler can provide error logging using USART and/or indicate critical errors with an external led.

 ### 1. Hardware Setup